 Most people know that sun exposure can cause cancer, but did you know too much sun is the leading cause of wrinkles and skin lines?
 It’s important to avoid excessive sun exposure and always apply sunscreen that is SPF 30 or greater, even on days when it’s overcast or cloudy.
 And reapply sunscreen as directed on the packaging.

-In addition to sun protection, you can maintain healthy skin with proper hydration and nutrition which will help prevent, slow down, and even reverse signs of aging.
+In addition to sun protection, you can maintain healthy skin with proper hydration and nutrition which will help prevent, slow down, and even reverse signs of ageing.

 Hydration is involved in most bodily functions and is critical for your physical well-being and fluid balance is essential to health regardless of age.